When you integrate GetAccept with Azure AD, you can:

 Make sure that the current logged in AD administrator also is a user in GetAccept using the same email address.
 Also logout from GetAccept before validating to make sure the integration is working.

-- Wait a few seconds and verify the logged in user inside GetAccept at the lower left corner.
+Wait a few seconds and verify the logged in user inside GetAccept at the upper right corner.
 Got it working?
 Yay!

 Adding the GetAccept logo to the application